Nobl9 vs Rootly

 Who should choose Rootly?

-Ideal for engineering and DevOps teams looking to automate incident response and improve workflow efficiency.
+Engineering and DevOps teams needing to automate incident response and reduce manual on-call burdens.

-• You want to reduce resolution times and human error.
+• You need to reduce incident resolution times with automated workflows and playbooks

 Who should avoid Rootly?